peersuasive/luce/README.rst

 ``JUCE`` component while inheriting ``LComponent``, which in turn wraps all ``JUCE``'s ``Component`` base class methods.

-This allows simulating inheritence in ``LUCE`` components, as it wouldn't be possible in a simple way otherwise.
+This allows simulating inheritence in ``Luce`` components, as it wouldn't be possible in a simple way otherwise.
 Like previously said, we're not aiming at a 1 to 1 binding to ``JUCE``, so more complex mechanisms would be oversized here (unless someone knows a simple way to achieve this, of course !).

-There is a helper script, ``microparser``, which greatly simplify the job of creating new classes for ``LUCE``.
+There is a helper script, ``microparser``, which greatly simplify the job of creating new classes for ``Luce``.
 It won't generate a new "ready to use" class but gives a great help by generating the class template and headers with all available methods and callbacks and pre-implementing them.
 The most obvious ones are fully generated.